 Past activities have included workshops taught by the high school art teachers, building and painting the sets for the spring musical, and creating art pieces to be used as fundraisers for the beautification of the school buildings.

 Artist in Residence: Every other year the high school will host an artist and invite them to come to the school and create a collaborative work of art with the art enrichment students.

 Future Business Leaders of America is for students who are interested in careers in business or who are just simply interested in learning more about the free enterprise system.
-FBLA helps students develop leadership abilities, and prepare for entry into, and advancement within, a business or businessrelated occupation.
+FBLA helps students develop leadership abilities, and prepare for entry into, and advancement within, a business or business-related occupation.
 Members learn how to engage in business enterprise, how to direct the affairs of a group, and how to compete honorably in competitive events.
 There is an annual competition that allows students to compete in areas of expertise at the Regional, State and National levels.
 These activities help prepare students to be better employees and better citizens.

-Activities: In the past, we have Visited the Franklin Institute for a field trip, including a tour of Leonardo DaVinci’s workshop and the planetarium.
-In our monthly meetings, we generally participate in activities, play games, compete, do projects, etc. We have a Pi Day Celebration and a Holiday Song Exponent activity in addition to various other seasonal activities relating to math.
+Math Club fosters a student’s interest in mathematics through activities and projects.
+At monthly meetings students participate in activities, play games, compete, do projects, etc. Special events include a Pi Day Celebration and a Holiday Song Exponent activity as well as various seasonal activities relating to math.

 The National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
 More than just an honor roll, NHS serves to recognize those students who have demonstrated excellence in the areas of scholarship, service, leadership, and character.
 These characteristics have been associated with membership in the organization since its beginning in 1921.